 This DIY spray paint storage rack is a great way to keep your spray paint cans organized and easy to access!
 Here’s how to build one yourself.
-Scroll for the free plans!
+Scroll for the printable PDF woodworking plans!

 We’re working on our garage organization and workshop build and the first thing we had to do was organize.